atsa-es/MARSS/inst/DEVELOPER_NOTES.md

+# Pkgdown

+The pkgdown webpage will be automatically updated whenever a push is made to the main or master branch.

 # Steps for a release

 Once a release is ready, all tests done and documentation checked, the Makefile in `inst/doc` is run.
 I usually run one target at a time starting with `make movetovignettes`.
 Before doing this, I build the User Guide and run it through a few compressors: Adobe and then https://github.com/atsa-es/pdfsizeopt-readme.